QuantumObject/docker-ushahidi-platform/README.md

 To access the container from the server that the container is running :

     $ docker exec -it container_id /bin/bash

-note: this is version 3 and in development at the moment client side of the application is not ready.
-Please use the container quantumobject/docker-ushahidi.

 ## More Info